 🚀 Successfully broadcasted a token transfer transaction on sepolia_testnet network.

-bytes that will be passed to the universal contract as message
+bytes that will be passed to the universal contract as message.
+In this

 in this example, you're just sending a message.